Aurora-RGB/Docs/content/devices/razer.md

   - Aytackydln
 ---

-You can have brand specific integrations (like Chroma and Lightsync) with Corsair devices using Aurora.
+You can have brand specific integrations (like LightFX and Lightsync) with Razer devices using Aurora.

 # Required Software